 Letters of Recommendation

-Three letters are required from persons familiar with the applicant’s intellectual and design abilities.
+Three letters are required from persons familiar with the applicant's intellectual and design abilities.
 At least one should be from a teacher/professor that has worked with the applicant in an academic setting.
 The recommend-er will complete the recommendation in the school provided forms and must be submitted by the published application deadline.
-Reference Letters Templates can be downloaded here: Reference Letter
+Reference letter templates are included in the application packet.

 Applicants are required to complete an admissions interview with the Admissions Committee, preferably in person.
 Should applicants be unable to complete in person, Skype can be utilized but only as a last resort.

-Admitted applicants to the M Arch program are required to have completed one semester of both college-level calculus and physics before beginning graduate studies, preferably with grades of B or better.
-If these courses are to be taken after the application deadline, indicate in your essay where and when the courses will be taken.
-Failure to successfully complete the courses before the fall semester will result in automatic deferral.
-Additionally, students should feel comfortable with computers and computer-related technology : Students will be expected to start the program with an awareness of current versions of design software (AutoCAD, Adobe Illustrator, Adobe InDesign, Adobe Photoshop, Rhino, Sketch up) and basic graphic design skills: color theory, fonts, and 2D layout.
+Admitted applicants to the M. Arch program are required to have an awareness of current versions of design software (AutoCAD, Adobe Illustrator, Adobe InDesign, Adobe Photoshop, Rhino, Sketch-up) and basic graphic design skills: color theory, fonts, and 2D layout.
 Students lacking these skills are highly encouraged and may be asked to partake in the 8 week Immersion Experience in order to gain proficiency prior to the fall semester.

 International applicants whose native language is not English will be asked to submit the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Minimum Test Scores Accepted: